The-Flying-Dev/RubyMonk/README.md

 ## Description

-A collection of ruby Questions with Answers from [RubyMonk](https://rubymonk.com/).
+A collection of Ruby Questions with Answers from [RubyMonk](https://rubymonk.com/), the interactive learning platform.

 <br />